Cratis/Chronicle/Documentation/recipes/creating-a-public-event.md

 inside of your microservice in the same order / sequence to get the same result.
 Your microservice should therefor take the responsibility of doing this heavy lifting.

-The **outbox** has a different characteristic than the **event log** as well.
-Instead of being append only, it has a retention policy to it that makes it only keep one instance per unique identifier (`EventSourceId`) per event type.
-That outside world can therefor not reason about its history.

 With C# you define a public event in the same as a private event, only difference is the `isPublic: true` property on the `[EventType]` attribute.